openshift/machine-config-operator/docs/OSUpgrades.md

 example, bare metal PXE setups).

-[As of today](https://github.com/openshift/machine-config-operator/pull/1766/), when a node boots the MCO serves it Ignition for configuration, including a systemd unit called `machine-config-operator-firstboot.service` which pulls code onto the host, and then it runs `Before=kubelet.service` to perform an OS update and reboot.
+[As of today](https://github.com/openshift/machine-config-operator/pull/1766/), when a node boots the MCO serves it Ignition for configuration, including a systemd unit called `machine-config-daemon-firstboot.service` which pulls code onto the host, and then it runs `Before=kubelet.service` to perform an OS update and reboot.